lat9/sitemapxml/README.md

 History
 --------------
-- v4.0.4-beta1 20250307 (lat9, prosela)
+- v4.0.4-beta1 2025-03-07 (lat9, prosela)
-  - Use `!empty` instead of direct comparison to an empty string.
+  - Use `!empty` instead of direct comparison to an empty string, possible `NULL` values.
+  - Don't include manufacturers with no products in the manufacturers' sitemap output.
 - v4.0.3 20241202 (lat9)
   - Correct PHP warnings when a review's or manufacturer's last-update date is NULL.
 - v4.0.2 20240621 (lat9, marco-pm)